 By now you’re an expert on the basics of posture and why it matters, but what about the connection between shoes and posture problems?
 If you’re wondering if shoes can affect your posture, the short answer is yes.
 Your shoes can have a noticeable impact on your posture and improper footwear can cause back pain and worsen posture issues over long periods of time.
 To understand how unsupportive footwear can exacerbate posture problems, it’s important to first understand the role of your feet in posture.

 Tailoring the type of orthopedic shoes you wear to your arch height is vital to helping alleviate posture problems due to improper footwear support.
 We know that when it comes to arches, there is no one-size-fits-all.
 The right type of support is extremely dependent on what type of arch you have.
-At Vionic, we believe that when you are equipped with informed, you can choose footwear that addresses your unique foot composition and needs.
+At Vionic, we believe that when you are equipped with the right information, you can choose footwear that addresses your unique foot composition and needs.
 Everyone deserves shoes that make them feel and look great!
 In fact, we’ve built our business on that.
 To help you determine your arch type, we’ve broken down a list of basic information about the three types of arches below.

 - High Arches: If you have high arches, you have a well-defined arch that is high off of the ground.
 Feet with high arches cause more pressure to be placed on the rearfoot and forefoot, which means that these areas of your feet have to absorb more impact and shock.
 Feet with high arches have a decreased surface area to absorb the impact of movements, which makes them more prone to developing issues like heel pain and plantar fasciitis, to name a few.
 If you’re wondering if you have high arches, simply dip your foot in water and then place it on a piece of dark paper or the ground and look at the imprint.
 Feet with high arches will show a gap in the imprint where the arch of the foot is because of how high it is off the ground.